huridocs/NER-in-uwazi/README.md

         [x] LAW = "LAW"
         [x] DOCUMENT_CODE = "DOCUMENT_CODE"
     [x] Query NER-in-docker
-    [ ] Check if entity already processed
-    [ ] Create new entities for the text and PDF appearances [ ] Link entities to each other
-        [ ] Create relationships for each NER type
-        [ ] Create relation property in templates
-    [ ] Download PDF and process them
-    [ ] Create text references
-    [ ] Avoid loading group entities every time a group should be created [ ] Fulfill custom fields like
-        [ ] Geolocalozation
-        [ ] Date
-    [ ] Get right the languages used
-    [ ] Check if references are already created
-    [x] NER-in-docker does not normalice some dates text because other languages an so [ ] Get selection by words not by segment
-        [ ] Use PDFFeatures for that matter
-    [ ] Use pdf-features in NER-in-docker
-    [ ] Docuement code is not working

-Ali

-    [ ] Add geolocalization

-SPEED RUN

     [x] Get documents
     [x] Query NER-in-docker with PDF
     [x] Check if group exist in Uwazi